How to Prepare for Bowel Surgery

 The consultation with the Doctor is vital.
-During consultation, the patient may wish to request where they would prefer the stoma to be situated.
+At this time, the patient may wish to request where they would prefer the stoma to be sited

-Of course, the doctor will have the final say, depending on what is needed, and the patient's condition.
+Of course, the doctor has the final say, depending on what is required, and the patient's condition.

 Necessary Preparations Before Surgery

 Many doctors want their ostomy patient to undergo colon cleansing before the surgical procedure.
 Preparation for surgery may also include a build up of the patient's stamina some days before colostomy surgery.

 The pre-surgery diet recommended by the nurse is to be a diet somewhat high in:

 This is to maintain and provide adequate nutrition and to minimize the chances of cramping.